FranzoJosefo/weather-app/README.md

 We also have a Daily tab which shows as per requirements up to 5 days weather forecast.
 If needed the code is easy to adapt in order to show even more days.
 Last but not least, the user can choose between Current Location based on IpAddress as explained above, or between 5 predefined cities from Europe.

-- Roadmap
-For future release it would be nice to add some animations, and also add detail Activity to see more information for the daily weather report, for that reason our model includes even more fields that aren't currently being used.
-That way we can take advantage of those in the future, by working on an enhancement.
-Also Caching of network calls will be included, together with notifications or alarms for weather alerts (such as storms).

 ## Installation & Project setup

 Make sure you have Android Studio latest version